Did you know that tooth decay affects millions of people worldwide?

 Let’s discuss all these non-surgical treatments one-by-one.

-Fluoride treatment is a non-surgical approach to managing tooth decay.
+Fluoride treatment is a non-surgical approach to managing tooth decay and preventing dental caries.
 Fluoride, a mineral, plays a crucial role in enhancing the strength of tooth enamel, providing increased protection against acid attacks caused by bacteria and sugars.

 During a fluoride treatment, a highly concentrated fluoride gel, foam, or varnish is applied to the teeth.
 The fluoride is absorbed into the enamel, remineralizing and strengthening the teeth.
 This treatment can help prevent tooth decay and slow down the progression of early-stage decay.